 Give your heart a break, every day, and be here now.
 Let your heart rest on the life you’ve built, for everything you have right under your nose.
 Not all the plans and the mile-long to-do lists, but whatever is happening all around you.

 This is often how we operate in life.
 We have our vision for how we want our life to go.
-We want a playdate with fate.
+We want a playdate with destiny.
 Then we set about planning how this is all going to unfurl, but we’re not equipped to get ourselves from point A to point B. At some point we need to make our request to God, do what is within our power, and then trust that it will either unfold for us the way we want it to, or it won’t.
-Either way, it helps to admit to ourselves there’s good stuff right here for the taking.
+Either way, it helps to admit to ourselves there’s good stuff right here in our lives exactly as they are.

-These two friends have all day to play with each other at preschool.
-They could stop planning their playdate and simply started playing, right where they were in that very moment.
+These two friends had all day to play with each other at preschool.
+They could have stopped planning their playdate and simply started playing, right where they were in that very moment.

 This reminds me of the time I stepped out of my apartment at some ungodly hour of the morning to go to the gym while the sky was pitch black and the moon was shining.
 There was a little frog sitting on my doorstep, far away from the nearest source of water.
 I knew if I left him there, that as the moon sank and the sun rose, he would dry out, shrivel and die.

-So I would rescue him.
+So I rescued him.
 But man, that frog made it way harder than it had to be.
 First, in order to escape me, he jumped and jumped, slamming himself repeatedly into a brick wall.
-Then when I finally held him cupped in my hands, I could feel his fear as he thrashed and struggled.
+Then when I finally held him cupped gently in my hands, I could feel his fear as he thrashed and struggled.
 Where was I taking him?
 What would become of him?
-And when I neared a source of water, instead of waiting patiently to be set down, when he heard the roar of the stream swollen by the rain rushing ten feet down beneath the bridge under my feet, he threw himself out of my hands and down into the water.
+Perhaps he thought I was a predator trying to eat him.

-In these strange times, as our faith is tested, we might have days when this is how we act in the hands of the Universe / God / the Force / The Field of Possibility: thrashing blindly, struggling every day against what is, arguing against our realities, not wanting to trust, being unable to gratefully accept that no matter what happens, we’re all going to be okay.
+In these strange times, as our faith is tested, we might have days when this is how we act in the hands of God: thrashing blindly, struggling against what is.
+We argue against our realities, not wanting to trust.
+At times, we may feel unable to gratefully accept that no matter what happens, we’re all going to be okay.